BonnyCI/bonnyci.org/lore/developers/contributing/designs/network-design.md

 ### Floating IPs

 Some of the hosts running on the control plane will need to be accessed from the outside world for various reasons.
-Public addresses for floating IPs will be allocated from the `external` network that is available to our cloud, currently providing addresses from the 169.44.171.64/27 range, though our quota currently allows for 50.
+Public addresses for floating IPs will be allocated from the `external` network that is available to our cloud, currently providing addresses from the 169.44.171.64/27 and 169.44.161.32/27 ranges, though our quota currently allows for 50.
 Each of the following hosts will also be assigned a floating IP from the external network that will be publically accessible on specific ports (see [Security Groups](#security-groups)).
 Public DNS hostnames will be updated accordingly:

 * bastion.bonnyci-internal.portbleu.com <- contrasjc-bastion.portbleu.com - Provides an ssh entry point from the outside world to the rest of our infrastructure and serves automation logs via http.
 * logs.bonnyci-internal.portbleu.com <- logs.bonnyci.com - Serves test log output and other test archives via http.